 Letters of Understanding.
 In recognition of the possibility that changes may be necessary for the mutual benefit of the parties during the life of the Agreement, either party may initiate discussion of modifications by written communication to the other.
 The party receiving such communication shall arrange to meet with the other party within thirty (30) days of receipt.
 Should agreement be reached, the modification shall be attached as supplemental letter of understanding to this contract and shall remain in effect for the life of this Agreement.

-AGREED TO THIS 20th DAY OF October 2016.
-INTERNATIONAL ASSOCIATION OF INTERCITY TRANSIT MACHINISTS & AEROSPACE WORKERS.
-AFL-CIO, DISTRICT LODGE 160 Bobby Jee Murray Jeff Gadman Business Representative Authority Chair Tom Burke Ann Freeman-Manzanares Negotiating Committee Member General Manager arry Smathers Jim Merrill Negotiating Committee Member Maintenance Director Paul Koleber Zaok Sykes Negotiating Committee Member Maintenance Manager Dan Magni Dan McMillan Dan Rhodes Maintenance Supervisor Negotiating Committee Member

-William Snyder
+AGREED TO THIS 20TH DAY OF OUTO ber 2016.

+Jeff Gadman

+Authority Chair

+Ann Freeman-Manzanares General Manager

+Jim Merrill Maintenance Director

+Paul Koleber Maintenance Manager

+an morning

+Dan McMillan Maintenance Supervisor

-Maintenance Supervisor
+William Snyder Maintenance Supervisor